Herøy Municipality (Nordland)

 Herøy is a municipality in Nordland county, Norway.
 It is part of the Helgeland traditional region.
 The administrative centre of the municipality is the village of Silvalen.
-The municipality is located about 15 km west of the town of Sandnessjøen.
+The island municipality is located about 15 km west of the town of Sandnessjøen.

-The 64 km2 municipality is the 343rd largest by area out of the 356 municipalities in Norway.
-Herøy is the 290th most populous municipality in Norway with a population of 1,825.
-The municipality's population density is 28.6 PD/km2 and its population has increased by 6.7% over the previous 10-year period.
+The 64 km2 municipality is the 344th largest by area out of the 357 municipalities in Norway.
+Herøy Municipality is the 291st most populous municipality in Norway with a population of 1,842.
+The municipality's population density is 28.6 PD/km2 and its population has increased by 6.3% over the previous 10-year period.

 General information

 The municipality of Herøy was established in 1864 when it was separated from Alstahaug Municipality.
 Initially the population of Herøy was 2,438.
-On 1 July 1917, the northern district of Herøy (population: 1,530) was separated from Herøy to become the new municipality of Nordvik.
+On 1 July 1917, the northern district of Herøy (population: 1,530) was separated from Herøy to become the new Nordvik Municipality.
 This left Herøy with 2,555 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962 the part of Herøy on the island of Dønna (population: 19) was transferred to the new municipality of Dønna.
-On 1 January 1965 the Husvær/Sandværet island groups (population: 461) were transferred from Alstahaug to Herøy.
+On 1 January 1962 the part of Herøy Municipality on the island of Dønna (population: 19) was transferred to the new Dønna Municipality.
+On 1 January 1965 the Husvær/Sandværet island groups (population: 461) were transferred from Alstahaug Municipality to Herøy Municipality.